pipebots/sprintBotBLEControl/Documentation.md

 # Sprint 2 Robot Documentation

 - Version 0.0.1
-	- My first attempt at documenting the mechanical, electrical and software aspects of Sprintbot, from a Theme 3 perspective.
+	- My [NF] first attempt at documenting the mechanical, electrical and software aspects of Sprintbot, from a Theme 3 perspective.

 ## Sprint 2
 Sprint 2 was a 4 week long (26th Feb - 24th March 2020) hardware focused sprint, starting with a 2 day meeting and ending with a single day integration push, both at ICAIR.